La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 — it is the same person who is attentive.

 > **ta'e ku pa le prenu cu jundi**
-> _It habitually happends that there is one person who is attentive._
+> _It habitually happens that there is one person who is attentive._

 — it is always that one person is attentive.
-People may change but there is one always attentive.
+People may change, but there is always one attentive person.

 ### Generic nouns.
 ‘I like cats (in general)’.
 Sets

 > **mi nelci le'e mlatu**
 > _I like cats._

-We've seen **le** being mostly translated as English _the_.
-However, in some cases we might want to describe some typical object or event that best exemplifies such type of objects or events in out context.
-In this case we replace **le** with **le'e**:
+We've seen **le** being mostly translated as the English _the_.
+However, in some cases, we might want to describe a typical object or event that best exemplifies a type of object or event in our context.
+In this case, we replace **le** with **le'e**:

 > **mi nelci le'e badna .i mi na ku nelci le'e plise**
 > _I like bananas.
 I don't like apples._

 I might not have any bananas or apples at hand.
 I'm simply talking about bananas and apples as I understand, remember, or define them.

-To make a noun describing the set of object or events (from which we derive such typical element) we use the word **le'i**:
+To make a noun describing the set of objects or events (from which we derive such a typical element), we use the word **le'i**:

 > **le danlu pendo pe mi cu mupli le ka ca da co'a morsi kei le'i mabru**
 > _My pet is an example that at one point mammals die._